vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/2_sthirI-karaNa-vibhAgaH.md

 instruction into the true knowledge of tatva, hita and purusharta, as caught by the preceptors, who are supremely 'satvik' in nature, and who are not after fame, wealth or worship (ख्यातिलाभपूजा निरपेक्षः) and who teach out of great compassion, the truths as received from the line of their preceptors, beginning with the Supreme Paramatman.

 This kind of handing over of the knowledge from generation to generation through the medium of preceptors and disciples, ensures that the knowledge gained is authentic and valid.
-For those people, who are not enlightened upon the supreme truths, but who have faith, this "upadesha' is
+For those people, who are not enlightened upon the supreme truths, but who have faith, this "upadesha' is most important.

-228

-Essence of Srimad Rahasyatraya Saram

-most important.
 For more intelligent ones, it is necessary to listen to the expositions of preceptors for gaining perfect knowledge and also for cnlightening those who have not precise knowledge, and are confused.

 So, it amounts to saying this - To get rid of all doubts, one has to study the Shastras under compassionate preceptors and determine the truths supported by valid reasons.